John Timu (American football): University of Washington Huskies

 In September 2019, Timu retired from playing football and was hired by Washington head coach Chris Petersen to start his coaching career as a graduate assistant at his alma mater.

 Los Angeles Chargers

 After spending two years as a graduate assistant for Washington, Timu was hired by the Los Angeles Chargers in 2021 as a coaching fellow, assisting with the defensive staff, particularly the defensive line and linebackers.
 This move reunited Timu with former Chicago Bears outside linebackers coach Brandon Staley, who was in his first year as the Chargers head coach.
 Timu was promoted to defensive assistant in 2022, and promoted again to assistant defensive line coach in 2023.

 Atlanta Falcons

 On February 3, 2024, Timu was hired to be a defensive assistant for the Atlanta Falcons.
 Timu joined Jay Rodgers who was hired as the Falcons defensive line coach after previously being the defensive run game coordinator/defensive line coach for the Chargers.
+On February 11, 2026, he was promoted to the role of outside linebackers coach, replacing Jacquies Smith.